UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/index.md

 - GUI: graphical user interface
 - backend: portion of software that the user does not see and interact with directly.
 Comprises of the encoding, decoding and error correction algorithms.

 In the context of a user who wants to store long-term information, they use the graphical user interface to select a file to be stored in DNA.
-After making the request to store a file, the software, sends DNA sequences to be synthesized to the [Microfluidics](../hardware/microfluidics/index.md) platform, which synthesizes the required DNA sequences.
-After the [Microfluidics](../hardware/microfluidics/index.md) platform synthesizes the DNA molecules, it sends a signal back to the software to complete the storage process, showing the user that information their information has been successfully synthesized and stored in DNA.
+After making the request to store a file, the backend sends DNA sequences to be synthesized to the [Microfluidics](../hardware/microfluidics/index.md) platform.
+After the [Microfluidics](../hardware/microfluidics/index.md) platform synthesizes the DNA molecules, it sends a signal to the backend to signal to the user that information their information has been successfully synthesized and stored in DNA.

-When the user wants to retrieve information that they previously stored in DNA, the user selects the file they want to retrieve.
-The software sends the primers associated with that file to the [Microfluidics](../hardware/microfluidics/index.md) platform, which runs PCR on chip, and sequencing of the DNA strands occurs.
-After sequencing is done, the sequences are returned to software to reconstruct into one file.
+When the user wants to retrieve information they select the file they want to retrieve through the GUI.
+The backend sends the primers associated with that file to the [Microfluidics](../hardware/microfluidics/index.md) platform, which runs PCR on chip, and sequencing of the DNA strands occurs.
+After sequencing is done, the sequences are returned to the backend to reconstruct into one file.
 Ideally, this entire process is autonomous.

 In reality, with the limited time and resources our team has, we will not get this workflow to work autonomously from dry lab to wet lab.

-For purposes of the E-DBTL cycle, some details will be exposed to the user, such as:
-- the sequences to be synthesized, along with the corresponding primer
-  - This detail should be hidden from the user in a real world use case
-- selection of different encoding/decoding/ECC algorithms to use on input data

 ## DBTL Cycles
 ### Iteration 1